 The Playful Spirit of the Eames Elephant: A Mid-Century Icon Reimagined

-When Charles and Ray Eames first began experimenting with molded plywood in the 1940s, few could have predicted how far their playful ideas would travel.
-Among their whimsical creations—a frog, a seal, a horse—the Eames Elephant has perhaps captured hearts the most.
+When Charles and Ray Eames first began experimenting with molded plywood in the 1940s, few could have imagined how far their playful ideas would travel.
+Among their whimsical early prototypes—a frog, a seal, a horse—one creation stood out in both charm and enduring appeal: the Eames Elephant.

 Product type Eames Plywood Elephant